Free and Reduced Meal Program

 I heard that Comcast offers a discount on internet service if we qualify for free or reduced meals?
 Yes, currently they do have a special offer on internet service.
 Click here to go to the Comcast site.
 You will need to have a copy of your determination letter.

-I did not save the determination letter.
+I did not save the determination email/letter.
 How do I get a copy?
-You may contact us in the office and we can mail or email a copy of the letter to you.
+You may contact us in the office and we can email or mail a copy of the letter to you.

-I received a letter/email that says my application was incomplete and benefits were denied.
+I received an email/letter that says my application was incomplete and benefits were denied.
 What do I do?
 Contact us in the office and we can review your application over the phone.
 No need to fill out another application.

 What is the fastest way to get an application processed?
 Fill out the electronic application on the Food Service tab of your Family Access account.
 Otherwise, you can bring your application to us in the Food Services office (located in the back of Hamlin park).
 We will process it while you wait.
 Applications that are mailed, faxed, emailed or dropped off at school are processed in the order they are received in this office.

 My student was approved for free meals, why is there a charge on their account?
 Benefits include only the first FULL MEAL (breakfast and lunch).
 If your student chooses only a milk or juice, they will be charged the current price of fifty cents.
-Also, if your student chooses any additional items, like snacks or a second portion, they will be charged accordingly.
+Also, if your student chooses any additional items, such as snacks or a second portion, they will be charged accordingly.
+See "A La Carte" on the Menu page for more information about additional food and beverage for sale.

 Are there other resources in Shoreline that can help families that need assistance?
 YES!
 Shoreline is fortunate to have a local Hope-Link center that offers food assistance, employment services, adult education classes, energy assistance and emergency financial help for qualified families.
 They are a great place to find other community resources as well.
 The Shoreline location is at 17837 Aurora Avenue North.
 Contact number - 206.440.7300.